Speaking Proposal Guidelines

 - Campfire Session: An expert begins by presenting an idea to the audience.
 After this brief intro, the shift focuses to the audience broken out in roundtables.
 Exchange ideas with your table, then join the bigger conversation with the entire group, led by the presenter.

-- Case Study / Simulation: Analysis of persons, groups, events, decisions, periods, policies, processes, or other systems that present a problem followed by a path or resolution.
+- Case Study: Analysis of persons, groups, events, decisions, periods, policies, processes, or other systems that present a problem followed by a path or resolution.

 - Expert Panel: An informed discussion and/or debate on a topic by up to three people with contrasting or complementary points of view, moderated by a chairperson, with time reserved for audience participation, questions, and comments.

-- Interview or Moderated Discussion: May feature an expert who is confident with addressing a whole range of questions and a skilled moderator who can lead an engaging discussion and moderate audience Q&A.
+- Moderated Interview: May feature an expert who is confident with addressing a whole range of questions and a skilled moderator who can lead an engaging discussion and moderate audience Q&A.

 - Pecha Kucha: Focused, fast-paced seven-minute sessions that may include a maximum of twenty images of slides.
 Pecha Kucha presentations may have a maximum of one speaker who must be a corporate practitioner.